Honeybees Focus on Flowers

 Still I maintain you're highly unlikely to bee stung in the garden.
 Here are the three main reasons:

-1. Forgaging honeybees are on offense.
+1. Foraging honeybees are on offense.

 Bees are only equipped to sting once.
 Bees carry a serrated stinger that gets caught in human skin.
 Stinging us hooks their stinger and attached venom sac in our skin, disemboweling the bee as it flies off.
 So stinging is a last resort.
 Bees save their firepower for critical moments, particularly in defense.
 Bees fervently protect their homes & honey stores but have little other reason for aggression.
 They sting to protect in defense of their hive.
 When they are in the garden, they are on offense - seeking out flowers for pollen or nectar not defending the Alamo.

-Honeybees are disemboweled by stinging human skin (photo by qualitycare-er.com)
+Honeybees are disemboweled by stinging human skin.

 2. Stinging isn't a honeybee forager's job.